 (Living with Schizophrenia)

 Long-term schizophrenia patients have a higher probability of developing diabetes.
 The link between the two might not be obvious, but it has much to do with poor self-care.
 Patients stop paying attention to their diet and are often inactive.
 Additionally, there’s speculation that particular antipsychotics can contribute to the onset of diabetes.
+Maybe the schizophrenia statistics from 2020 will show different, more positive results.

 14. Often, schizophrenia is linked to violence, but statistics break the misconception.